-Six and the City, Series 1, Column 5, tells of the trials of finding love while in your 30s.
-Originally published in the Red Deer LIFE newspaper on April 4, 2004.
-I’ve republished it here:
+Six and the City, Series 1, Column 5, examines the trials of being 30-something and looking for love.
+Originally published: Red Deer LIFE newspaper, April 4, 2004.

 Finding love in the turbulent 30s